 Vitaclay offers several types and sizes of unglazed clay pots in their lineup such as slow cookers, rice cookers, soup cookers and bone broth cookers.
 I’m not a big slow cooker, but I do use their 2-quart size which doubles as a great yogurt maker and dip warmer.

 While some have voiced concern about lead contamination in clay, the reality is most lead contamination comes from the glaze.
 Since these are unglazed, you don’t have that issue.
 Furthermore, the pots are fired at 1300 degrees celsius, so even if there was lead, it would have melted away during production.
-All Vitaclay products are certified ‘‘Lead-free”, meet FDA, CA 65 and UL safety requirements.
+All Vitaclay products are certified ‘‘Lead-free”, meet FDA, California Prop 65 and UL safety requirements.